 I confirm that all related party relationships, transactions and balances (including sales, purchases, loans, transfers, leasing arrangements and guarantees) have been appropriately accounted for and disclosed in accordance with the requirements of the Code.
-I have disclosed to you the identity of the Commissioner and Group's related party relationships and transactions of which I am aware.
+I have disclosed to you the identity of the Authority's related parties and all related party relationships and transactions of which I am aware.